agarsev/quevedo/NOTES.md

     - [X] Allow annotation filtering for networks based on tags (eg different classify networks for different coarse-grain tags)
     - [X] Pipeline
+    - [o] TODOs
+        - [X] Sort subsets in `ds.get_subsets`
+        - [X] Allow creating subsets in the web interface.
-    - [ ] TODOs
+        - [ ] RW permissions for users in web.
+Also user groups.
-    - [ ] Docs
+        - [ ] Check ids in extract_graphemes

-# -- PIPELINE --

-- [X] Call scripts from web (Annotation -> Annotation) Scripts whose name starts with grapheme will be available for graphemes, starting with logogram for logograms.
-- [X] Script that given an annotation with detections, classifies the graphemes
-    - [X] Move functionality to extract graphemes to bound grapheme annotation class (in logogram)
-    - [X] Try and see if we can get 'predict' to load image from RAM (PIL image) instead of fs.
-    - [X] script
-- [X] Script that uses the above script to perform detection + classification on raw image (external/library use)

-## -- TODO --

         - [ ] In test, compute a confusion matrix (at least for classify) for deeper inspection.
 Better yet, optionally output predictions + ground truth to a csv, stats etc. can be better computed with R later.
-- [ ] If there are no annotation folders, the web interface should offer the default one even if the directory is not physically there.
-Or maybe allow creating subsets in the web interface.
-- [ ] Sort subsets in the web interface
         - [ ] Allow restarting training with latest weights if weights directory exists, or maybe recover gracefully from Ctrl+C when training, to allow interrupt before overfitting etc. Or both.
-- [ ] RW permissions for users in web.
-Also user groups.
         - [ ] Fix/rework example scripts in `examples`
+    - [ ] Docs

 # -- DOCS --